znsio/specmatic-documentation/documentation/graphql.md

 2. Contract Testing: Validate requests and responses against your GraphQL SDL files
 3. Backward Compatibility Checks: Compare two versions of your GraphQL SDL files to identify breaking changes without writing any code
 4. Central Contract Repo: Store your GraphQL SDL files in central Git repo which will serve as single source of truth for both providers and consumers
-5. API resiliency : Generate negative and edge cases to verify the resiliency of your API impementation again based on your GraphQL SDL files.
+5. API resiliency : Generate negative and edge cases to verify the resiliency of your API impementation based on your GraphQL SDL files.

 ## Quick Start

-Here is a [sample project](https://github.com/znsio/specmatic-order-bff-graphql-java) which has detailed animated architecture diagram along with explanation about how we are isolating the System Under Test during Contract Tests.
+Here is a [sample project](https://github.com/znsio/specmatic-order-bff-graphql-java) which has a detailed animated architecture diagram along with explanations about how we are isolating the System Under Test when running Contract Tests.

-[Clone the project](https://github.com/znsio/specmatic-order-bff-graphql-java) and follow instructions in README.
+[Clone the project](https://github.com/znsio/specmatic-order-bff-graphql-java) and follow the instructions in the README.

 ## Detailed explanation